crabnebula-dev/tauri-fuzz/README.md

 ### What is a fuzzer

-A fuzzer is an automatic testing tool commonly used for softwares.
+A fuzzer is an automatic testing tool commonly used for software.
 The goal is to test your software by executing it with a large set of pseudo-randomly generated inputs.

 ### What's special about this fuzzer